itucsdb1527/itucsdb1527/docs/developer/member5.rst

 -----

 |
-Attributes of the arena table and initialized records are shown in the figure below.
+Attributes of the arena table and initialized records are shown in the figure 5.2.3.
 |

 .. figure:: tugba/2.png